-- The cell wall is a rigid and protective layer around the plasma membrane which provides the mechanical support to the cell.
+The cell wall is a rigid and protective layer around the plasma membrane which provides mechanical support to the cell.

-- It is a non-living structure which is formed by the living protoplast.
+It is a non-living structure that is formed by the living protoplast.

 A rigid layer of polysaccharides enclosing the membrane of plant and prokaryotic cells; maintains the shape of the cell and serves as a protective barrier.